 In Freud’s system, then, the pleasure principle and the reality principle are always clashing.
 And it’s not hard to see where Freud got this idea.
 This is not exactly a subtle phenomenon in our experience.
 To a large degree, this clash defines our lives.

 This is where Jesus steps in and says we’ve got it all wrong.
 First, he reinterprets the pleasure principle: “All appetites are ‘getting’ mechanisms representing ego needs to confirm itself.”
-What he’s saying, in other words, is that the real pleasure we are seeking through sex, eating, drinking, and aggression, the pleasure within the pleasure, is confirmation of the ego’s reality.
+What he’s saying, in other words, is that the real pleasure we are seeking through sex, hunger, thirst, and aggression, the pleasure within the pleasure, is confirmation of the ego’s reality.
 “This,” says Jesus, “is the meaning of Freud’s ‘pleasure principle.’”

 I think the logic here is that if filling my body with food actually fills me, then I am my body.
 And that means I am my ego.
 The ego’s reality has thus been confirmed.